joshmaxsilverman/joshmaxsilverman.github.io/_posts/2025-12-27-physics-covariant-derivative.md

 We can also use the flat coordinates $X$ to learn that the covariant derivative of the metric tensor is zero in all frames $\widetilde{X}.$

 From the above, we don't have a direct approach to deal with rank-$2$ tensors.
 But if we make the assumption that the covariant derivative has to obey a product rule, then we can work it out from the rules on scalars and vectors.
+One of the ways we'll work out will bootstrap the rule we worked out for the coefficients of vectors, and the other will return to finding the derivatives of basis (and dual basis) vectors.

-### As a scalar
+### As scalar coefficients

 One way is to form the quantity $V^2 = g_{mn}V^m V^n.$ Taking the covariant derivative $D_\ell V^2, we can evaluate it in two ways.